The Tories are returning like a dog to its own vomit | Tom Peck

 The festering, reeking meat hunk that is Boris Johnson is rushing back from the Dominican Republic – and the Tories are licking their lips and preparing to gleefully swallow it down for a second time

-It’s a common phrase – like a dog returning to its own vomit – but I’ve seen it happen once, albeit not with a dog, but a cat.
+It’s a common phrase, “like a dog returning to its own vomit” – but I’ve only seen it happen once, albeit not with a dog, but a cat.

 I hadn’t fully worked out what had happened until the smell hit my nostrils.
 It smelled like what it was – rotten cat food; rotten in the sense that it had already been ground down to kind of gelatinous beefy mash and corroded by stomach acid.